-Santos is drilling for coal seam gas in the Pilliga Forest, situated between Coonabarabran and Narrabri in NSW.
-The company has applied to sink a further 850 wells in the recharge area of the Great Artesian Basin.
+Santos has approval to drill 850 coal seam gas wells in the Pilliga Forest, situated between Coonabarabran and Narrabri, and in the surrounding area in NSW.
+This is in the recharge area of the Great Artesian Basin.

-Click on the Destinations tab for information on places to visit.
-See below for information on fuel, wet weather, communications, packing, maps, books and leaflets and visitor information centres.
+Click on Destinations for information on towns to visit.
+See below for information on fuel, wet weather, safety, communications, packing, maps, books and leaflets and visitor information centres.

 Maps, Books & Leaflets

 A book The Plundering of Pilliga & Leard Forests and the Surrounding Farmlands by Pat Schultz gives detailed maps and good information on these areas and on self-guided tours.
-Purchase in Visitor Information Centres or from Pat direct at Ph: 0428 725 852 Email: email@example.com
+Purchase from Pat direct at Ph: 0428 725 852 Email: email@example.com

-It is highly recommended that you purchase a map The Pilliga Forest published by NSW National Parks and Wildlife before entering the forest.
+As it is easy to get lost in The Pilliga it is highly recommended you purchase a map The Pilliga Forest published by NSW National Parks and Wildlife before entering the forest.